C++ String empty

 String is not empty

-This example checks whether the string is empty or not by using empty function.
+This example verifies if the string is empty by utilizing the empty function.